theouscidda6/theouscidda6.github.io/_pages/about.md

 and various single-cell genomics problems like [trajectory inference](https://arxiv.org/pdf/2310.09254.pdf), [perturbation effect prediction](https://proceedings.mlr.press/v202/uscidda23a/uscidda23a.pdf), and [modality translation](https://arxiv.org/pdf/2310.09254.pdf).
-Recently, my focus has been on using OT to enhance and/or analyze the properties of vision/language foundation models.
+Recently, my focus has been on using OT to enhance/analyze the properties of vision/language foundation models.
 <!-- Broadly speaking, I thrive on exploring diverse learning paradigms, as I believe the most creative and impactful research ideas emerge from the synergies between different fields. -->